melissa-24/melissa-24/README.md

 #### Employee of <a href="https://sirchit.org">Sirch</a> and an Instructor at <a href='https://codingdojo.com'>Coding Dojo</a>

-Let our Hive make a difference || Skills: NODEJS / REACT / JS / HTML / CSS / LESS / PYTHON
+Let our Hive make a difference || Skills: NODEJS / REACT / JS / HTML / CSS / LESS / PYTHON / DJANGO / JQUERY

-- 🌱 I’m currently learning java
 - 🔭 I’m currently working on https://navyladyveteran.com
 - 👯 I’m looking to collaborate on Projects for small businesses or startups
 - 📫 How to reach me: melissa@melissa-longenberger.com